evennia/evennia/docs/source/Coding/Setting-up-PyCharm.md

 ## From an existing project

+Use this if you want to use PyCharm with an already existing Evennia game.
 First, ensure you have completed the steps outlined [here](https://www.evennia.com/docs/latest/Setup/Installation.html#requirements).
 Especially the virtualenv part, this will make setting the IDE up much easier.

 1. Open Pycharm and click on the open button, open your root folder corresponding to `mygame/`.
 2. Click on File -> Settings -> Project -> Python Interpreter -> Add Interpreter -> Add Local Interpreter
 ![Example](https://imgur.com/QRo8O1C.png)
-3. Click on VirtualEnv -> Existing Interpreter -> Select your existing `evenv` folder and click ok
+3. Click on VirtualEnv -> Existing Interpreter -> Select your existing virtualenv folder, should be `evenv` if you followed the default installation.

 ![Example](https://imgur.com/XDmgjTw.png)

 ## From a new project

+Use this if you are starting from scratch or want to make a new Evennia game.
 1. Click on the new project button.
 2. Select the location for your project.
 You should create two new folders, one for the root of your project and one